bssiani/NotesWebH2/README.md

 - Run the Application.java file in src/main/java/notemanager/Application.java
 - Write the command 'mvn spring-boot:run' in the terminal

-After the application is running, access http://localhost:8080/notes for the main page or http://localhost:8080/h2-console
+After the application is running, access http://localhost:8080/notes for the main page, or to access the DB: http://localhost:8080/h2-console

-To access the DB:

 JDBC URL: jdbc:h2:file:./data/notedb